 If you are in a car accident and someone else is at fault, their insurance company is generally responsible for covering the cost of your injuries and damages.
 Many auto accident cases don’t go to trial.
 Instead, the parties involved are usually able to reach something called a settlement agreement.
-It is an agreement that the plaintiff is awarded a specific amount of money, and they agree to release the insurer from any further liability in the case.
+This is an agreement that the plaintiff is awarded a specific amount of money, and they agree to release the insurer from any further liability in the case.
 Foregoing a trial, the plaintiff signs a waiver in exchange for the amount that is agreed upon.

-What is a release of claims form?
+What is a Release of All Claims Form?